How to apply for a private student loan

 • Are there benefits that can lower your loan’s cost?

-• Is there a loan for your specific needs (undergraduate or graduate student)?
+• Is there a loan that makes the most sense for you (undergraduate or graduate student loan)?

 • Are there any fees or extra expenses?